alt-ab/discord-qoom-bot/discordbotdocumentation.md

 8. From there you want to sign into your Github and connect your repository!

 >A good tip to track how Heroku is handling your code, is to run `heroku logs --tail`
+# Completion
+Congratulations!
+You have now created your own hosted Discord bot!

+You might be wondering, what are the next steps?
+Well now that you understand the basics of the Discord framework, you can start implementing more features to your bot!

+We hope you enjoyed this tutorial and had fun creating your bot!